Products

 Encyclia prismatocarpa (Syn Panarica prismatocarpa)

-Well established 2-3 pseudobulb division in 3.25" pot with at least one new growth since repotting (for a total of at least 3 pseudobulbs).
+Well-established 2-3 pseudobulb division in 3.25" pot with at least one new growth since repotting (for a total of at least 3 pseudobulbs).
 I think this is one of the most beautiful flowers in the Encyclia "alliance".
 Flowers are a little over 2" across.
 Lightly fragrant.
 This species flowers spring through fall, whenever new pseudobulbs mature.
 Blooms late spring-early summer.
 Care: Intermediate-warm temps and bright indirect light.
 Regular watering and fertilizer spring-fall and dry periods and between light waterings with no fertilizer in the winter.

 • Encyclia rhynchophora - Orchids for the People